Introduction

 # How does PanelAlpha Engine differ from traditional hosting panels?

-Unlike traditional hosting panels (cPanel, Plesk, DirectAdmin), PanelAlpha Engine uses containerization technology (Docker) to isolate each hosting account.
-This provides better resource control, security, and scalability compared to traditional shared hosting approaches.
+Unlike traditional hosting panels (cPanel, Plesk, DirectAdmin), PanelAlpha Engine uses Docker containerization to isolate each hosting account.
+This provides better resource control, security, and scalability compared to traditional shared hosting.

 # Can I use PanelAlpha Engine without PanelAlpha?

-No, PanelAlpha Engine is designed to work in conjunction with PanelAlpha.
-The main PanelAlpha application manages and controls the Engine servers, handling instance creation, monitoring, and administration.
+No. PanelAlpha Engine is designed to work with PanelAlpha.
+The main PanelAlpha application manages and controls Engine servers, handling instance creation, monitoring, and administration.

 # What web servers does PanelAlpha Engine support?